ptgisgreat/debianlf2000/README.md

 # debianlf2000
-Run debian linux on leapfrog lf2000 devices
+Run debian linux on leapfrog lf2000 devices (with GUI)

+Currently their is no way to login, i'll be setting autologin in next commit

 Credits ; some file from Leapdroid (https://github.com/CE1CECL/LeapDroid) by ChrisEric were used (lf2000_ulimage)

 ### Note: